DavidHe1127/aws-cert/solution_architect_pro/cost-management/README.md

     ]
 }
 ```
+As shown above, ec2s are restricted to be accessed by current user which is tagged as `Owner` on them.

 - Enforcing standardized tagging can be done via AWS Config Rules or custom scripts.

 For example, EC2 instances not propery tagged are
 stopped or terminated nightly

 - Most resources can have up to 50 tags.